ane/ane.github.io/_posts/2016-10-26-web-development-has-become-weird.md

 WordPress.
 Users didn't really care either way.

 People liked Rails and Django because they made web development stupidly simple.
 No more SQL, just create your models and migrations.
-An architecture that made sense, MVC, was applied and web apps became a little bit better and the overall development experience improved about ten times as much.
+An architecture that made sense, MVC, was applied, and web apps became a little bit better.
+Meanwhile, the overall web development experience got a *lot* better.

 Of course, the web was slower back then.
 Chrome wasn't around, so JavaScript usage was very limited.
 Google began prototyping under-the-hood requests in Gmail around 2006, but before that